-Research Archival Storage is a general-purpose long-term storage for research data.
-The objective of the system is to provide a cost-effective solution for research groups needing to store large data on our systems for indeterminite periods of time.
+The Research Archival Storage System (RAS) is a general purpose long-term digital storage archive for research data.
+The system is designed to provide a cost-effective, long-term solution for research groups needing to store large amounts of data on our systems for potentially extended periods of time.

 The Research Archival Storage System (RAS) provides long-term POSIX-compliant storage for large amounts of research data.

 Key features include: